marcoscannabrava/aoc22/learnings/day7_building_a_tree.md

 A value created in a loop is dropped if not saved in a collection outside of the loop.

-## Stack/Heap Model and Shared Ownership
+## Stack/Heap Model, Shared Ownership and Recursive Structures

 Rust has reference containers for shared ownership: